MRYingLEE/BigDOS/README.md

 ## Apache Spark/ Hadoop platform
 It is convenient to use JAVA to develop Apache Spark/ Hadoop compatible file system.
 And it is worth to point that the source code of Hadoop provides a few good examples on Hadoop compatible file system.

+WosFS-for-Spark is the implementation.
+WOS-FS is Hadoop File System Compatible.
+WOS-FS brings WOS of DDN.com to Apache Spark cosystem.
+The github repositories can be found at https://github.com/MRYingLEE/WosFS-for-Spark.

 ## Language Choice
 For Linux/ Windows platform file system interfaces are part of the operating system, it is natual to use C++ to develop for the performance reason.
 Also, the available file system SDKs mainly focuses on C++ examples.